Pericos de Puebla: 2000–present

 In 2005, the club had a bad year, meanwhile their hometown rivals Tigres won the league title, which flared up rumors about the club's future weather if the city could sustain 2 baseball clubs having each club average a low attendance that year.

 The Club bounced back in 2006, having one of their finest regular seasons ever.
 They finished second in the North Division with a record of 64–44.
 In the first round they met their rivals, the Saltillo Saraperos, once again and were upset, falling to Saltillo 4 games to 3.

 In 2007, with the departure of Tigres who played in Puebla from 2002–2006 to Quintana Roo leaving the state with one club.
 Pericos had a terrible year, finishing in the bottom 3.

 In 2008, it got even worse for Los Pericos.
 The team finished with a dismal record of 43-75 and ended in 7th place in the North Division.

 In 2009, the Pericos had a fine year, relying on the strong arm of starting pitcher Andres Meza who won 15 games, they finished almost twenty games over .500 at 62–43.
 In the first round of the playoffs they upset the Leones de Yucatán four games to one, but lost in the second round to the Tigres de Quintana Roo, four games to one.

 In 2010, Pericos had another great year, going all the way to the championship but falling to Saraperos de Saltillo in five games.

 In 2011, the Pericos finished fourth in the North Division with a record of 53-53 and qualified for the playoffs.
 However, they lost in the 1st round to Mexico City, four games to two.

 In 2012, the Pericos failed to qualify for the playoffs, en route to a 6th-place finish, with a 52–57 record.

 In 2013, the Pericos finished third in the North Division under Manager Alfonso 'Houston' Jiménez with a record of 58–48.
-The club featured Batting Average Champion Luis Mauricio Suarez who finished the year hitting .413 and was known as the Amigo de Hit!
+The club featured Batting Average Champion Luis Mauricio Suárez who finished the year hitting .413 and was known as the Amigo de Hit!
 Unfortunately, the club lost in the first round of the playoffs to Monterrey, three games to one.

 In 2014, the Pericos finished second in the South Division under manager Joe Alvarez with a record of 61–48.
 They beat Campeche in the first round of the playoffs and then upset their rivals, the Tigres de Quintana Roo to advance to the Championships, where they fell to Mexico City in a four-game sweep.